Mariana-Caetano/siteada/README.md

 # siteada
-Project for the course "Eu ProgrAmo" by 'Programaria, about Ada Lovelace's story.
-Basic fundamentals of: HTML / CSS / Javascript.
+Project Website for the course "Eu ProgrAmo" by 'Programaria, about Ada Lovelace's story and also other women in tech.
+Developed with Basic fundamentals of: HTML / CSS / Javascript.